 Ayrshire artist Jock MacInnes graduated from Glasgow School of Art in 1967.
 His individual approach to painting (he prepares all his own gesso boards and canvases and manipulates the surface) helps create a distinct mood and atmosphere.
 This helps to give the work its special character; he doesn’t just paint onto a surface, he makes marks and paints into it.

 Over the past two years he has spent the majority of his time in southern France enjoying life and enjoying painting.

 After graduating from the Glasgow School of Art in 1988, where she won the Landscape Prize and the Armour Prize for Still Life, she continued her training at the Kunstakedimi in Oslo, Winchester School of Art, in Barcelona and at the University of Southampton.

 Drawing her inspiration from nature, Barr’s paintings reflect her continued interest in capturing the vitality of the British landscape.
 Colour is a key element in her work and her expressive canvasses explore panoramic sea views, rolling fields and hills and dynamic floral compositions.

 Andrew takes his inspiration from the surrounding countryside of his home in Lanarkshire and from his love of Japanese art.
-He aims to simplify shapes & spaces, stripping them to their basic elements to create an atmosphere rather than a photographic representation.
+He aims to simplify shapes and spaces, stripping them to their basic elements to create an atmosphere rather than a photographic representation.

 In the years since graduating from Edinburgh College of Art Adam Kennedy has laid the foundations of a rather successful career, the highlight being the last winner of the highly coveted, but now sadly defunct, Aspect Prize in 2011.